Font Developer Information

 Font sources are in the UFO3 format with font family structures defined using designspace.
 OpenType source code is stored in the .fea format in the UFO (features.fea) but is maintained in a separate file using the more efficient and powerful .feax format.
 Graphite source code includes complete .gdl and .gdh sources.

 The fonts are built using a completely free and open source workflow using industry-standard tools (fontools), a package of custom Python scripts (pysilfont), and a build and packaging system (Smith).
-The whole system is available in a preconfigured virtual machine using VirtualBox and Vagrant.
+The whole toolchain is available as a Docker container.

 Full instructions for setting up the tools and building SIL fonts are available on a dedicated web site: SIL Font Development Notes.